How to Get Sand Out of Your Pool (& Why It’s There)

 Replacing a Lateral

-If you’ve discovered that a lateral is broken and needs replacing, you can buy replacement ones that match your model of a sand filter.
+If you’ve discovered that a lateral is broken, you’ll need to replace it to avoid sand from piling up in your pool.
+You can buy replacement ones that match your model of a sand filter from your local pool supply store.

-Equipped with an unbroken lateral, you’ll find that the standpipe separates at the bottom from the base.
+Equipped with a new lateral, you’ll find that the standpipe separates at the bottom from the base.
 When the top and bottom are sealed together, they clamp in the laterals.
 With the top part removed, you can swap out laterals as needed.

 Laterals, fortunately, pop out easily, allowing you to take out the broken one and replace it with a new one.
 After this, reassemble your filter as it was.

-Wash out the tank with fresh water, then carefully lower the standpipe and attach laterals back into the tank (make sure it’s centered).
+Wash out the tank with fresh water, then carefully lower the standpipe and attach laterals back into the tank (making sure it’s centered).

 After doing this, you need to refill the tank with sand.
 The opening at the top of the standpipe needs protection.
 No sand must get inside.
 Protect the opening either with tape or an included cardboard protector with the sand.